 However, there was one important task we would have to do today – reorganize our itinerary.
 Since it had taken us more days than expected to get over the pass due to sickness, we now had to reorganize the 2nd half of our hike to get all the way to Pokhara in 7 days without killing ourselves.

-Over a hearty breakfast of fried eggs, toast, and bacon we spread out our maps on the wobbly table, consulted our hiking guide book, and discussed a new itinerary with Bishnu.
+Over a hearty breakfast of fried eggs, toast, and bacon, we spread out our maps on the wobbly table, consulted our hiking guidebook, and discussed a new itinerary with Bishnu.
 We needed to make up at least two days somehow on our schedule.
 The one thing that would make this possible was a motor.
-Unlike the previous sections we had just hiked, on this side of the pass there were some roads and jeeps carried tourists and supplies from village to village.
+Unlike the previous sections we had just hiked, on this side of the pass, there were some roads and jeeps carrying tourists and supplies from village to village.
 I had a lot of mixed feelings on this intrusion of motorized vehicles on the circuit – but for the time being, I was happy to have the option of 4 wheels.

-We started the bumpy ride down the mountain-side jarred back and forth but happy that for once we were off our feet.
-Dad and I were still in our post Thorung La pass delight – chatting about all kind of things.
+We started the bumpy ride down the mountainside, jarred back and forth, but happy that for once we were off our feet.
+Dad and I were still in our post-Thorung La pass delight – chatting about all kinds of things.
 The terrain had made another massive change again into a wide, flat, rock-filled valley that looked like hell to walk through.
-The Jeep sped by other hikers sending dust flying and hikers trying to cover their faces as they continued their march through the rock valley.
+The Jeep was sped by other hikers, sending dust flying and hikers trying to cover their faces as they continued their march through the rock valley.
 This just solidified our happiness about our decision to drive today!

 Jomson is one of the largest towns on the circuit.
 A regular metropolis…it has an airport.
 In fact, most people fly into Jomson and then do short treks on the Annapurna circuit from there if they have limited time.
 However, after coming over the pass, it was evident that thanks to the airport and the development of roads, this side was much more touristed; I didn’t like it.
 Sure, it was nice to have some semblance of civilization, but the remote feeling was gone.